The Police Interview Process

 All advice at the Police Station under caution, regardless of whether you are attending voluntarily or under arrest, is free under the Police Station Advice and Assistance Scheme.

 If you are contacted by the Police and asked to attend the Police Station voluntarily, please contact us on 0191 232 9547 in advance and we can arrange to attend with you.
 If you are arrested and taken to the Police Station, you will be asked by the Custody Sergeant whether you wish to have legal advice.
 Please ask for David Gray Solicitors by name.
 We will be notified immediately and will attend at the Police Station whenever the Officers are ready to interview you.

-If you have any other queries regarding the Police Station process, please contact one of our Police Station Representatives, Hannah Mostoufi, on 0191 232 9547 extension 1412.
+If you have any other queries regarding the Police Station process or require any other crime solicitor advice, please contact one of our Police Station Representatives, Hannah Mostoufi, on 0191 232 9547 extension 1412.